LGR2/LGRblog/content/post/HousingIreland.md

 +++
-title = "A Map: Housing Market in Ireland" description = "A cool map I made and learning GeoJSON" date = "2023-02-27" author = "Leon Reilly" categories = [
+title = "A Map: Housing Market in Ireland" description = "A cool map I made + learning to use GeoJSON" date = "2023-02-27" author = "Leon Reilly" categories = [